texdiaz/curriculum/02-css/README.md

 - **Order**.
 If several selectors have the same importance and specificity, the styles that are at the end of the CSS file take precedence over the ones above.
-This happens because the CSS is ‘read’ from top to bottom.
+This happens because the CSS is 'read' from top to bottom.

 ###### Exercise